I read a Tweet from the Michael J Fox Foundation on Friday, April 6, 2012. It said:

 #parkinsons from @23andme, "sweet tooth," loss of smell http://bit.ly/HjFovS cc: @YumaBev

-Since they had cc'd it to my attention, I read the article right then (You can, too, by clicking on the red link above).
+Since they had cc'd it to my attention, I read the article right then.

 It turns out the folks at 23andme (a genetic testing company looking for bio-markers for Parkinson's Disease) found some surprising associations.
 One of them was a tendency to develop a sweet tooth after Parkinson's Disease diagnosis.